lsst-sqre/phalanx/docs/developers/local-development.rst

 .. warning::

    This procedure may not create a fully-operational auth system since the ingress is different from the production system.
-   As well, this procedure does not create a TLS certificate.
+   This procedure also does not create a TLS certificate.

    Instead, the recommended pattern for developing an application in a Kubernetes cluster is to use a development environment.
    See :doc:`deploy-from-a-branch` for details.